 - Do not connect the electric supply until all plumbing and gas piping is complete and the boiler has been filled with water. - Do not connect the boiler to a 220-240V AC power supply.
-Doing so will damage the boiler and void the warranty. - All the Navien NCB-E boilers come with a factory-installed, 3-pronged (grounded) plug.
+Doing so will damage the boiler and void the warranty. - All the Navien NCB boilers come with a factory-installed, 3-pronged (grounded) plug.
 The boiler can be plugged into any grounded electrical outlet nearby, as it requires only 2 Amps.
-It is not necessary to run a dedicated electrical line to the boiler. - · Keep the power cord free of dust. - Do not use a broken or modified power cord. - Do not bind, bend or stretch power cords. - If local codes require the boiler to be wired directly, remove and discard the factory-installed plug.
+It is not necessary to run a dedicated electrical line to the boiler. - If local codes require the boiler to be wired directly, remove and discard the factory-installed plug.
 Install a power switch between the breaker and the boiler to facilitate end-user maintenance and servicing.
 Connect the boiler to a 110-120V AC at 60 Hz with a maximum of 2A. - The boiler must be electrically grounded.
 If using the power plug, ensure that the electrical outlet you connect the boiler to is properly grounded.
 If wiring the boiler directly to a power supply, do not attach the ground wire to either the gas or the water piping as plastic pipe or dielectric unions may prevent proper grounding.

-- We recommend using a surge protector to protect the boiler from power surges. - If there is a power failure in cold weather areas, the freeze prevention system in the boiler will not operate and may result in the heat exchanger freezing.
-In cold areas where power failures are common, you must completely drain the boiler to prevent damage if power cuts last for extended periods.
-A battery back-up (available at most computer retailers) may be used to supply hot water during power outages.
-Damage caused by freezing temperatures due to power loss is not covered under warranty.
+- We recommend using a surge protector to protect the boiler from power surges. - If there is a power failure in cold weather areas, the freeze prevention system in the boiler will not operate and may result in freezing of the heat exchanger.
+In cold weather areas where power failures are common, you must completely drain the boiler to prevent damage if the power will be off for any extended period of time.
+A battery back-up (available at most computer retailers) may be used to supply hot water during periods of power outages.
+Damage caused by freezing is not covered under warranty.